Catherine22/Frontend-Development/JavaScript/README.md

 });
 ```

-If any of the URLs are wrong, you will get failed responses.
+If any of the URLs are wrong, you get failed responses.

 ```Javascript
 const URLs = [